Student-centered degree is geared toward career advancement in this dynamic profession.

 The MS in Project Management is offered through USC Bovard College, which fosters professional advancement by combining rigorous, up-to-date training in a supportive learning environment.
 The degree joins USC Bovard College’s MS in Human Resource Management in developing leaders who can meet the demands of the fast-paced global economy.

-For more information about the Master of Science in Project Management, visit https://bovardcollege.usc.edu/pm.
+Learn more about the online Master of Science in Project Management program.